Lumberscout/Documents/whitepaper.md

 **VerusHash Algorithm**

 The VerusHash algorithm -- the fastest CPU mining algorithm as of 2018 -- was developed by Michael J Toutonghi (ret.
 Microsoft VP) in the context of the Verus Coin project.
 Although it is possible to build ASIC miners for any algorithm if there is enough economic incentive, it is also possible to continuously adapt counter measures to ensure decentralised mining.
 VerusHash is a exceedingly CPU-friendly, quantum secure, long input  hash  function  that  uses  the  quantum  secure,  short  input  Haraka512  V2  as  its core compression algorithm.
 It is fast, not due to the general purpose nature of the CPUs themselves, but from the AES-NI and AVX instruction sets, effectively an ASIC in the CPU.
 To augment the CPU-friendly proof of work algorithm with even more centralisation resistance, Lumberscout uses a proof of work (PoW) / proof of stake (PoS) hybrid algorithm for combined mining and staking that is immune to fluctuations in network hash rate.
 This further hardens the chain against future ASICs and PoW only attacks that may be posed by  new ASIC  systems.
 This  approach  will incentivise the loyalty and dedication of the pre-ASIC mining community with staking rewards while securing the network.

+**Bridging Ethereum**
+Lumbescout's TALLY ERC20 token -- contract address: 0x9a614a75ee8afaee643109061563d6145bdd701c -- was launched on the Ethereum blockchain in Q1 of 2018.
+Lumberscout will continue to experiment, learn and work with the Ethereum community to facilitate atomic swaps between ERC20 and SHA256 protocols.
+The listing of TALLY on the ERC20 DEXs 0x, AirSwap and LedgerDEX are planned for Q1 2019.

 **DAO Governance**